JozefR/TradeDash/README.md

 # TradeDash

 ### Description
 A simple ASP.NET Core TradeDash project that I am working in my free time.
 I am going to develop simple [Blue Chips/Stocks](https://www.investopedia.com/terms/b/bluechip.asp) trading simulation with trading sheets and some statistics.
-This project is very basic i am just learning Asp.Net Core.
-Later I am going to describe some trading strategies which i wanna trade and backtest with this project.
-Anyone who has interest in Stocks and learn ASP.
+This project is very basic, anyone who has interest in Stocks and learn ASP.
 Core is welcome to join :).

 ### Domain Objects so far
 The base entity will be **Strategy**.
 Each strategy has its own: